storytellerjr/test_ui_node/README.md

 - Creates a Hypercore for local data storage
 - Provides a simple HTML form to add records to PearForms
 - Displays all records stored in the Hypercore
-- Shows our custom Island Wealth stylesheet in action
+- Shows our custom stylesheet in action
 - Allows querying the Hypercore via Python/Jupyter (Pandas integration)

 **Conclusion:** ✅ **The stylesheets work perfectly.**